sourcecred/docs/docs/internal/sop-facilitator-role-abilities.md

 ---
 This document is currently in progress.
 Ezra, aka @helpy-boy, is writing it to make it easier to onboard new facilitators and to outline a potential "facilitator" role on discord.

+All facilitators should know how to write and (within a time limit) edit a meeting note.
+Trusted facilitators <<idk what that means yet, fully>> should be able to edit a meeting note within a larger time limit, and be able to mute people on calls.

 ## Meeting Notes
 We use a bot to record who is present in a call.

 ### Activating the bot
-In order to activate the bot, go to the #bot-commands channel and type the following:
+In order to activate the bot, first enter the discord room in which you intend to have the call.
+Then, go to the #bot-commands channel and enter the following:
 ```
 !meeting --outputchannel meeting-notes --duration insert_duration_in_minutes_here
 **name_of_event_goes_here**